airhadoken/airhadoken.github.io/_posts/2015-04-22-javascript-string-handling-emoji.md

 In fact, it's not disappeared -- all the remaining text is still there, the length property is correct, `charCodeAt()` returns correct values, and removing the tail surrogate from the beginning causes the characters after it to correctly print again.
 In Chrome, text in a string ceases rendering immediately when a bare tail surrogate is encountered.
 This is true of the console, and also of the DOM.
 If you set the string above to be the text content of a text node, it would not show anything at all.

 I'm unsure if this is a bug, but it is an interesting way of possibly hiding content in plain sight.

+# Update 2016-01-28

+If you want emoji-safe string functions, I've been informed from [Beau Gunderson](https://twitter.com/beaugunderson) that [Lo-Dash](https://lodash.com/) has emoji-aware string handling.
+Also Beau has written an [emoji aware module for Node](https://npm.im/emoji-aware) if you don't need all of Lo-Dash's functionality.